 Free access to Bloomberg Terminal – make the most of the leading global platform used by the world’s banks, corporations and government agencies for news, data, analytics and research.

-Placements – take advantage of our extensive industry connections and experience what it’s like to work in the world of financial services.
+Industry connections – take advantage of our extensive industry connections to find your perfect placement and experience what it’s like to work in the world of financial services.

 Employability – kickstart your career at leading organisations.
 They recruit students from this course because of the quality and relevance of what we teach.